 What Is Flash Freezing?

-In the professional food industry, flash freezing refers to the method of using ultra-low temperatures to freeze food quickly.
+In the professional food industry, flash freezing refers to using ultra-low temperatures to freeze food quickly.

 An example: say you have a group of chicken breasts you want to store in the freezer.
-If you put them all together as is in there, when you need to grab one or two to cook, you’ll have a chunk of breasts stuck together and you’ll need to pry one off.
+If you put them all together as is, when you need to grab one or two to cook, you’ll have a chunk of breasts stuck together, and you’ll need to pry one off.

 How To Flash Freeze Foods